alibasit78/OS_Agent/README.md

-HTML Llama Agent to generate machine learning code following the best practices.
-The Agent is automatically calling the html2text for retrieving the text from the html file
+HTML Llama Agent will generate machine learning code following best practices.
+The Agent is augmenting the input code by adding contextual information related to best practices.
+The contextual information is the html page hosted on some server.